dbaltor/eks-iac/README.md

 (Apated from https://www.youtube.com/watch?v=zGndgdGa1Tc)

-This project is going to deploy ArgoCD in the cluster.
+This project is going to deploy ArgoCD to the cluster.

 To access its console, type in on a terminal:
 ```